Marketing91

 In such circumstances, the business has to continue and hope for a better period in subsequent months.

-There are internal risks like employee management, growth of the company, profitability of the company, and other matters and also external risks like competition, product losses, supplier demands, and other business risks.
-In spite of all of this, the business is still supposed to continue its dealings and transactions.
+There are internal risks like employee management, growth of the company, profitability of the company, and other matters, and also external risks like competition, product losses, supplier demands, and other business risks.
+Despite all of this, the business is still supposed to continue its dealings and transactions.

 Apart from these risks, there are always unpredictable risks like natural calamities, theft, fire, and other risks, and in spite of all these risks, the business continues.
 It is said that risks and business are two sides of the same coin.